IBM-Bluemix-Docs/mass-data-migration/faqs.md

 In the EU, a flat rate of USD 445 is charged per device including the USD 295 device fee, USD 150 roundtrip FedEx Overnight shipping and 10 business days of use at your site.

-Your 10 days of use onsite does not include the day your device is shipped to you nor the day your device is returned to IBM (maximum of 2 days).
+Your 10 days of use onsite do not include the day your device is shipped to you nor the day your device is returned to IBM (maximum of 2 days).
 If more time is needed to complete your migration beyond the allotted 10 days, you will be charged a USD 30 per-day extension fee for each additional day of use.

 ## How much does it cost to use {{site.data.keyword.mdms_short}} in all other supported regions?
 {: #pricing-other}